 “Ragtime is a genre of musical composition for the piano, generally in duple meter, and containing a highly syncopated treble lead over a rhythmically steady bass.
 A ragtime composition is usually composed of three or four contrasting sections or strains, each one being 16 or 32 measures in length.” https://www.loc.gov/collections/songs-of-america/articles-and-essays/musical-styles/popular-songs-of-the-day/ragtime/

 Can you hear different rhythms in the music that Scott Joplin wrote?
-Can you hear where a piece moves from one section into another section?
+Can you hear where a piece moves from one section to another section?

 Books about Scott Joplin